mathie/nanowrimo/_drafts/puppet.md

 Why is this a good idea?
 What benefits will it actually bring to your organisation?
 (Other than you having this warm, fuzzy glow that you're doing the 'right thing'?)

+## Impact

+That's all well and good, but what difference do these benefits actually make to my bottom line?

+## Evidence

+Who else has had their bottom line impacted by this sort of evidence?

 # Notes on what I want to talk about